Mania-Labs-Investing/.github/profile/README.md

 The company overview should give the reader a general understanding of your business, your product or service, and your customer.
 If they’re interested to know more, they’ll reach out to you for a meeting or take the time to read the rest of your business plan.
 Keep it simple and straightforward here. -->

-Mania Labs LLC is comprised primarily of a team of analytics professionals.
-We provide two primary services centered around analytics, consultation and contract work and ML driven investment products.
+Mania Labs LLC provides two primary services, analyitcs contracts and ML driven investment products.

 ### Analytics Contracts